Entanglement Propagation in Integrable Heisenberg Chains from a New Lens

 \end{widetext} This formula can be understood as a three-variable transformation of the density matrix: two transformations with one parallel to the diagonal ($z_d$) and the other perpendicular to the diagonal ($z_a$) array of elements of the density matrix, as well as a transformation to the Laplace domain ($s$), which reflects the time-evolution of entanglement.
 Note that the dependence on $\Delta$ is not present in the QCTF function.
-This variable is a constant shift in the energy of each fixed-magnon block on the diagonal of the Hamiltonian, therefore it does not affect the linear combination of eigenvalues that appears in the QCTF entanglement measure.
-Having determined the QCTF, the dynamical entanglement measure of spin $q$ ($\Tilde{\mathcal{Q}}_q(s)$) can be obtained using the following relation \cite{QCTF}:
+This variable is a constant shift in the energy of each fixed-magnon block on the diagonal of the Hamiltonian, therefore it does not affect the linear combination of eigenvalues that appears in the QCTF entanglement measure. {The independence of entanglement dynamics upon $\Delta$ is only applicable when $\Delta$ is finite.} Having determined the QCTF, the dynamical entanglement measure of spin $q$ ($\Tilde{\mathcal{Q}}_q(s)$) can be obtained using the following relation \cite{QCTF}:

 with $\mathcal{K}_d(s)=\eval{\underset{{\substack{z_d=0}}}{\mathbf{Res}}\big(z_d^{-1}{\mathcal{K}_q(z_d,z_a,s)}\big )}_{z_a=1}$.
 One can show that $\Tilde{\mathcal{Q}}_q(s)$ is the determinant of the reduced density matrix of spin $q$, in the Laplace domain \cite{QCTF}.
 These residues can easily be found upon expanding the $\star$ multiplication in (\ref{main}) using (\ref{400}), which gives the following dynamical entanglement measure: \begin{widetext}